 In addition to being a Pepperdine alumna twice over, Lisa has been serving the university since 2004 in various roles, including six years of expertise in the student administration system as well as experience in finance and human resources systems.
-She comes to BI with a history of collaboration with a wide range of university partners, a deep understanding of business needs, and heart for improving the lives of Pepperdine faculty, staff and students through streamlined business models.
+She comes to BI with a history of collaboration with a wide range of university partners, a deep understanding of business needs, and a heart for improving the lives of Pepperdine faculty, staff, and students through streamlined business models.

 Sr. Lead IT Manager

-Henry has been leading data warehousing initiatives for more than 10 years with the goal of helping provide timely and trustworthy data to decision makers at the University.
+Henry has been leading data warehousing initiatives for more than 10 years with the goal of helping provide timely and trustworthy data to decision-makers at the University.
 He is an alumnus of Pepperdine University earning a B.S. in Business Administration.
 He has served in several roles within Information Technology at Pepperdine over the past 30+ years providing broad experience with university information and business processes.
-He is responsible for data warehouse architecture and tools such as Extraction, Transformation and Load (ETL), Online Analytical Processing (OLAP Cube), as well as reporting and presentation layer technologies.
+He is responsible for data warehouse architecture and tools such as Extraction, Transformation, and Load (ETL), Online Analytical Processing (OLAP Cube), as well as reporting and presentation layer technologies.

 Thomas "Tom" Layman